What Is Mezzanine Debt?

 How Does Mezzanine Debt Work?

 A mezzanine loan typically has a defined exit strategy.
 It may be repaid through refinancing with senior debt, cash flow generated by the business, the sale of the company, or an initial public offering.
-Before providing such a loan, lenders typically conduct thorough due diligence on the borrower’s financials, management team, market position and growth prospects.
+Before providing a loan, lenders typically conduct due diligence on the borrower’s financials, management team, market position and growth prospects.

-How Equity Differs from Mezzanine Debt
+How Equity Differs from Mezzanine Financing

 The Benefits of Mezzanine Loans for Lenders